LogicSamurai/AiAgent/README.md

 # AI Agent

-This is a small python project which is a toy version of [Claude Code](https://www.anthropic.com/claude-code).
+This is a small python project which is a toy version of [Claude Code](https://www.anthropic.com/claude-code) using gemini api.
 This is a guided project on [Boot.dev](https://www.boot.dev).

 :exclamation: **_This Agent can run arbitrary python code.
 It is for learning purposes only.
 Use at your own risk._**